uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 In decimal, the value of each digit in a number depends on its **place** in the number.
 For example, in $123, the 3 represents $3, whereas the 1 represents $100.
-Each place value in a number is worth 10 times more than the place value to its right, i.e. there are the “ones”, the “tens”, the “hundreds”, the “thousands” the “ten thousands”, the “hundred thousands”, the “millions”, and so on.
+Each place value in a number is worth 10 times more than the place value to its right, i.e. there are the "ones", the "tens", the "hundreds", the "thousands" the "ten thousands", the "hundred thousands", the "millions", and so on.
 Also, there are 10 different **digits** (0,1,2,3,4,5,6,7,8,9) that can be at each of those place values.

 If you were only able to use one digit to represent a number, then the largest number would be 9.
 After that, you need a second digit, which goes to the left, giving you the next ten numbers (10, 11, 12...
 19).
 It's because we have 10 digits that each one is worth 10 times as much as the one to its right.

-You may have encountered different ways of expressing numbers using “expanded form”.
+You may have encountered different ways of expressing numbers using "expanded form".
 For example, if you want to write the number 90328 in expanded form you might have written it as:

 \( 90328 = 90000 + 300 + 20 + 8 \)